-Water bills – already high they went up 4% on average in April 2017.
+Water bills – already high, then they went up 4% on average in April 2017.
 You see lots of articles about saving money by switching your electric and gas, but even though you can’t change your water company there are still a lot of ways you can cut your water charges.

 This article is looking at ways to cut your future bills.
 If you already have a bill that is too high for you to manage, don’t ignore it, read What to do if you can’t afford to pay a water bill.